dh73/axi_appnote/docs/source/index.rst

         * Some `let binders` are helpful to root-cause issues when calculations or temporal transactions are utilised.
 When they are deasserted, the user can follow the definition of the `let binder` and easily find the time where that requirement failed, and why.
         * Properties receive the signals of interest as arguments, so its easy to add them in the waveform (for tools that automatically opens debugger with COI signals, you will have everything you need in zero time).
     * And last but not least, the implemented checks are compliant with ARM AMBA AXI4 IHI0022E.
-        * That means we did not just define things based on our interpretation of the descriptions in the spec, but followed them strictly.
+        * That means we did not just define things based on our interpretation of the descriptions in the spec, but followed them strictly. [[ I guess this is trying to say that it's not based on a superficial loose interpretation?
+But in the end it's still based on our interpretation, which the note below also says.
+It's a bit confusing in the current state. ]]
-        * We developed an infrastructure to verify our implementation based on information that is publicly available at ARM website.
+        * We developed an infrastructure to verify our implementation based on information that is publicly available from the ARM website.

 .. note::
     We are an small company, we have no partnership with ARM.
 If there is any misinterpretation please let us know, but at the moment we have no seen any divergence between results of public ARM verification IP and ours.